the-crypt-keeper/tldw/README.md

   --server_mode         Run in server mode (This exposes the GUI/Server to the network) --share_public SHARE_PUBLIC
                         This will use Gradio's built-in ngrok tunneling to share the server publicly on the internet.
 Specify the port to use (default: 7860)
-  --port PORT           Port to run the server on (default: 7860)
+  --port PORT           Port to run the server on --ingest_text_file    Ingest .txt files as content instead of treating them as URL lists --text_title TEXT_TITLE
+                        Title for the text file being ingested --text_author TEXT_AUTHOR
+                        Author of the text file being ingested --diarize             Enable speaker diarization

 Sample commands: